-Manulife Financial is to provide the Plan with terminal accounting in respect of the Insured Plan for the seventeen year period from June 1, 2002 to May 31, 2019.
-The deficit of the Insured Plan as at May 31, 2002 will be carried over as the opening balance for the terminal accounting period, with a \$1,800,000 payment applied as a premium payment in the terminal accounting period.
+Manulife Financial is to provide the Plan with terminal accounting in respect of the Insured Plan for the period from June 1, 2002 to December 31, 2027.
+The deficit of the Insured Plan as at May 31, 2002 was carried over as the opening balance for the terminal accounting period, with a \$1,800,000 payment applied as a premium payment in the terminal accounting period.